astral-sh/rye/docs/guide/toolchains/index.md

     Support for fetching and pinning of non-native architectures was added.

-By default the pin is for the architecture of the running machine.
+By default, the pin is for the architecture of the running machine.
 This means that if you pin `cpython@3.11` on a mac with aarch64 architecture, you will use a cpython interpreter of that CPU architecture.
 A different architecture can be selected by adding `-{arch}` to the python family name.
 So for instance to force a `x86_64` version